 Look inside our books using Google Book Search.
 Please note that this will take you to an external website.
 To search our website please use the search box at the top right of the screen.

-This handy guidebook contains route descriptions for the Pyrenean Haute Route.
-It zig-zags across the Franco-Spanish border and stays close to the main ridge of the Pyrenees.
-It covers 800km and has a total of 40km ascent, so is only suitable for experienced mountain walkers.
-The route is split over 45 day stages and is largely unwaymarked.
+A guidebook for trekking the Pyrenean Haute Route, which zig-zags across the Franco-Spanish border and stays close to the main ridge in the highest and most spectacular central Pyrenees.
+It covers 800km with a total of 40km ascent, so is only suitable for experienced mountain walkers.
+The route is split over 45 stages and is largely unwaymarked.

 Prices include FREE UK First Class postage.
 We also ship internationally, please see our see our Price Guide for full details.